IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 The actors in the IUA Profile manage the access tokens used for authorization of access to HTTP RESTful services based on the flows and transactions defined in the OAuth 2.1 Authorization Framework [OAuth 2.1].
 Authorization Clients interact with the Authorization Server to retrieve access tokens and incorporate them into HTTP RESTful transactions to authorize access to resources on the Resource Servers.

 The OAuth 2.1 Authorization Framework requires client identification, which may be based on a *client\_id* parameter [OAuth 2.1, Section 2.2].
 Depending on the grant type, the use of the *client\_id* may be required.
-For example, the *Authorization Code* grant type requires the use of the *client\_id* for client identification [OAuth 2.1, Section 4.1], while the *Client Credential* grant type does not [OAuth 2.1, Section 4.2].
+For example, the *Authorization Code* grant type requires the use of the *client\_id* for client identification [OAuth 2.1, Section 4.1].

-The OAuth 2.1 Authorization Framework also requires client authentication for confidential and credential clients [OAuth 2.1, Section 2.3].
+The OAuth 2.1 Authorization Framework also requires client authentication for confidential [OAuth 2.1, Section 2.3].
 It recommends the use of asymmetric (public-key based) methods for client authentication [OAuth 2.1, Section 2.4], but allows other suitable HTTP-based authentication schemes matching the security policy of the Authorization Server [OAuth 2.1, Section 2.4].

-This profile requires the capability of a *client_id* for client identification and a *client_secret* used with the HTTP Basic Authentication scheme for client authentication of confidential and credentialed clients.
+This profile requires the capability of a *client_id* for client identification and a *client_secret* used with the HTTP Basic Authentication scheme for client authentication of confidential clients.
 Other methods for identification and authentication are allowed.

 Depending on the grant type, the OAuth 2.1 Framework also requires user authentication.
 For example, the *Authorization Code* grant type covered by this profile requires user authentication [OAuth 2.1, Section 4.1], while the *Client Credential* grant type does not [OAuth 2.1, Section 4.2].
 The methods used by the Authorization Server to authenticate the user (e.g., username and password login, session cookies, delegation to Authentication Server) are not scoped in the OAuth 2.1 Authorization Framework [OAuth 2.1, Section 3.1].